 Now compare what the renowned Bible scholar Geza Vermes tells:

 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5-8).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Vermes 2012)

 "Spurious" means false.
 Texts that in time went into the New Testament are marred by added forgeries.
-That the Missionary Command is one such example, affirms Joseph Wheless and explains why it is so.
+The Missionary Command is one such example, Joseph Wheless affirms, and explains why.
 [More]

 Forgeries are nothing new in Christianity - it is a tradition

 Maybe Jesus was not a good example, for he said a Law was completely valid: the law that would have his mother Mary stoned to death for Jesus Foetus in her belly.
 It goes a long way towards sawing off the branch you sit on.